jjanetzko/jjanetzko.github.io/research.md

 *Funded by NSF GRFP*

+**HK Wayment-Steele** & VS Pande (2018).
+Note: Variational Encoding of Protein Dynamics Benefits from Maximizing Latent Autocorrelation. [arXiv preprint](https://arxiv.org/abs/1803.06449).

 MM Sultan, **HK Wayment-Steele**, and VS Pande.
 Transferable Neural Networks for Enhanced Sampling of Protein Dynamics.
 [J. Chem.
 Theor.
 Comp.](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.8b00025) 2018 14 (4), 1887-1894.

-**HK Wayment-Steele** & VS Pande (2018).
-Note: Variational Encoding of Protein Dynamics Benefits from Maximizing Latent Autocorrelation. [arXiv preprint](https://arxiv.org/abs/1803.06449).

 CX Hernández\*, **HK Wayment-Steele\***, MM Sultan\*, BE Husic, & VS Pande.
 (2017).
 Variational Encoding of Complex Dynamics. [arXiv preprint](https://arxiv.org/abs/1711.08576). \*Equal contributions

-## Studying Self-Assembly in DNA origami
+## Studying self-assembly in DNA origami
 <p>
 <img src="https://hwaymentsteele.github.io/images/research_bbs.png" style="float:right;width:200px;">
 DNA origami nanomaterials hold great promise in fields ranging from drug discovery to nanoelectronics for their durability and tunability, yet their yield can be low due to off-pathway assembly.
 An understanding of the thermodynamics of the assembly process would allow us to improve the yield and design more complex structures.
 In this work, I studied one  design principle for a "DNA brick" system, using larger "boundary bricks" at the edges of structures, and proposed a mechanism of how this design leads to more robust assembly using Monte Carlo simulation.
 </p>

-*Funded by the Churchill Scholarship.*
+*Funded by the Churchill Scholarship from the Winston Churchill Foundation of the USA.*

 **HK Wayment-Steele**, D Frenkel, A Reinhardt.
 Investigating the role of boundary bricks in DNA brick self-assembly.
 [Soft Matter](http://pubs.rsc.org/-/content/articlehtml/2017/sm/c6sm02719a) 2017 13 (8), 1670-1680.